Lamotrigine

 Common side effects include nausea, sleepiness, headache, vomiting, trouble with coordination, and rash.
 Serious side effects include excessive breakdown of red blood cells, increased risk of suicide, severe skin reaction (Stevens–Johnson syndrome), and allergic reactions, which can be fatal.
-Concerns exist that use during pregnancy or breastfeeding may result in harm.
 Lamotrigine is a phenyltriazine, making it chemically different from other anticonvulsants.
 Its mechanism of action is not clear, but it appears to inhibit release of excitatory neurotransmitters via voltage-sensitive sodium channels and voltage-gated calcium channels in neurons.

 Lamotrigine was first marketed in Ireland in 1991, and approved for use in the United States in 1994.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 62nd most commonly prescribed medication in the United States, with more than 10 million prescriptions.
+In 2023, it was the most commonly prescribed mood stabilizer and 59th most commonly prescribed medication in the United States, with more than 10 million prescriptions.

 Medical uses

 Epilepsy

 Lamotrigine is considered a first-line drug for primary generalized tonic-clonic seizures (includes simple partial, complex partial, and secondarily generalized seizures such as focal-onset tonic-clonic seizures).
 It is also used as an alternative or adjuvant medication for partial seizures, such as absence seizure, myoclonic seizure, and atonic seizures.
-A 2020 review on the use of lamotrigine as an add-on therapy for drug resistant generalized tonic-clonic seizures was unable to come to conclusions to inform clinical practice.
-Although low-certainty evidence suggest that it reduces generalized tonic-clonic seizures by 50% the level of uncertainty indicates that the actual findings could be significantly different.
-Another 2020 Cochrane review examining the use of lamotrigine as an add-on therapy for drug-resistant focal epilepsy found it to be effective for reducing seizure frequency and was well tolerated.
+The evidence supporting the use of lamotrigine as an add-on therapy for drug-resistant generalized tonic-clonic seizures is not clear enough to inform clinical practice.
+Although low-certainty evidence suggests that it reduces generalized tonic-clonic seizures by 50%, the level of uncertainty indicates that the actual findings could be significantly different.
+Evidence supporting the use of lamotrigine as an add-on therapy for drug-resistant focal epilepsy found that it is likely effective for reducing seizure frequency and is generally well tolerated.
+Lamotrigine has some side effects including a risk of dizziness, nausea, ataxia, or visual disturbances such as diplopia.
+The long-term effects of lamotrigine have not been investigated.

 Lennox–Gastaut syndrome

 Lamotrigine is one of a small number of FDA-approved therapies for the form of epilepsy known as Lennox–Gastaut syndrome.
 It reduces the frequency of LGS seizures, and is one of two medications known to decrease the severity of drop attacks.
-Combination with valproate is common, but this increases the risk of lamotrigine-induced severe skin reaction Stevens–Johnson syndrome, and necessitates reduced dosing due to the interaction of these drugs.
+Combination with valproate is common, but this increases the risk of Stevens–Johnson syndrome, and necessitates reduced dosing due to the interaction of these drugs.